dis-sg/dis-sg.github.io/_posts/2020-07-15-progress-singapore-party-branding.md

 <figcaption><a href="https://www.facebook.com/progresssingaporepartyofficial/photos/a.1104456406417938/1315498191980424/" target="_blank">(Source)</a></figcaption>
 </figure>

-Otica’s strength lies in subtle promotion; its presence on social media helps to sell the party as a dynamic one, as opposed to blasting the candidates’ faces at you at every opportunity.
+Otica’s strength lies in subtle promotion; its presence on social media helps to sell the party as a dynamic one, as opposed to blasting the candidates’ faces at you opportunistically.

 <h2>Brand Applications</h2>
 The <a href="https://psp.org.sg/psps-souvenirs-for-sale-now-come-show-your-support/" target="_blank">$30 Otica soft toy</a> leads PSP’s fundraising effort from a slew of party merchandise.
 They all feature the party logo, with no references to the slogan “For Country, For People” or the catchy phrase “You Deserve Better”.